r-farnsworth/letsgetcoffee/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 1. Clone this directory
-2. Run `npm install` followed by `npm run start`.
+2. Run `npm install` followed by `npm run start` or `yarn start`.
 The app will be launched automatically.

+## Service worker
+`create-react-app` includes a service worker in the production build.
+To run a production build, and thus install the service worker, run `yarn build` in the project directory.

 ## APIs
 The Google Maps and FourSquare APIs were used in the creation of this app.